kentamitsui/codingdrill/README.md

   - **If the text is empty, it will not be copied.**
 - **Pressing the 🌙 or ☀️ icon changes the color theme.**
 - **In the Code Area Options, you can set the editor's font size, color theme, and programming language settings.**
-  - **The Input: in the code area counts the number of characters entered.**
+  - **The Input: count the number of characters entered in the code area.**
     **Only 5000 characters or less can be submitted.
 If it exceeds 5000, please reduce it.**

 > [!NOTE]
-> - While I strive for accuracy, there is a possibility that incorrect content may be output.
+> - Please note while I strive for accuracy, there is a possibility that incorrect content may be output.
 > - Features and layouts may change without notice.
 > - Deployment may be temporarily or permanently stopped without notice.
-> - Please note that when displaying text-based illustrations, there may be some misalignment.
+> - Please note that there may be some misalignment when displaying text-based illustrations.

 ---

 ## 💡Future Plans

-- **Daily improvement of codes and prompts & Fine Tuning**
+- **Daily improvement of codes and prompts**
+- **Fine Tuning Implementation and Effectiveness Measurement**

 - [ ] **Improve UI/UX**